Inbibo/adonisfx_docs/docs/licensing.md

 AdonisFX allows the user to use the product for **30 days** in Node-Locked Interactive mode.
 This means that the trial can be used using the graphical interface for one single machine at a time.
 The trial period requires activation which can be handled in an online or offline way.

 Trial licenses are intended for testing and non-commercial purposes.
-To use AdonisFX for commercial purposes a `PRODUCT KEY` must be purchased through Inbibo's official website [https://www.inbibo.co.uk/](https://www.inbibo.co.uk/) and activated.
+To use AdonisFX for commercial purposes a `PRODUCT KEY` must be purchased through Inbibo's official website [PENDING](https://www.inbibo.co.uk/) and activated.

-To request an extension of the trial license period contact support at **adnsupport@inbibo.co.uk**.

-See the **AdonisFX EULA** for details.
+See the **AdonisFX EULA** (PENDING) for details.

 **Online Trial Activation**